jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 3.1.4
+ * Range and Set parsing for Axis values less picky and much more robust.
+Useful when input for these columns are passed in from a GUI.
+ * All unit tests are now completely written in Groovy.
+ * Any .groovy file that is used internally for the implementation of the library now uses @CompileStatic for improved speed.
+ * Further development on GitPersister (not complete, unaccessible).
 * 3.1.3
  * Bug fix: Fixed bug in rule engine where Boolean.equals() was being called instead of isTrue() - which uses proper Groovy Truth.
 This bug was introduced in 3.1.1.
 * 3.1.2